Food Drives Village of Hope

 What does Village of Hope need from a Food Drive?

 Here’s a general idea of what foods Village of Hope needs most throughout the year.
 Typically longer shelflife products, dry and canned are always needed, as well as toiletries .

-Personal hygiene products, diapers and wet wipes, toilet paper.
+Personal hygiene products, diapers and wet wipes, cleaning supplies, and toilet paper.

 Popular with all ages, cereals are a great donation to help make sure those in need get a good breakfast to start the day.
 We’d recommend that you choose varieties that are low in sugar and high in fibre.